yceruto/symfony-ddd-skeleton/README.md

 Run `bin/console create-app <name>` to create a new application.

-Note: After install any new package that generates a new configuration file (into the common `config/packages` directory) make sure to move it to the correct sub-config directory if it is not intended to work for all applications.
+Note: After install any new package that generate a new configuration file (into the common `config/packages` directory) make sure to move it to the correct sub-app directory if it is not intended to work for all applications.
-Also you should update the `auto-scripts` section in `composer.json` to execute each command with the right kernel option, and it's also recommended to have a script `"cache:clear -k <name>": "symfony-cmd"` for each application.
+Also you should update the `auto-scripts` section in `composer.json` to execute each command with the right kernel option, and it's also recommended to have the script `"cache:clear -k <name>": "symfony-cmd"` for each app.

 License
 -------